dg01d/nanopub/INSTALLATION.md

 Installation
 ------------

+### System Requirements

+PHP 7.1+ is required, and the php environment requires php-curl, php-mbstring & php-ctype.

 ### From Source
 Clone the contents of this repository, then copy the `*.php` and the `composer.*` files into your sites **output** folder.
 If your Static Site Generator wipes the output folder on each run, then there will be some way to make these files be copied on each run -- Hugo, for example, uses the `static` folder.